 Additional courses in Literacy, Culture, and Language Education major (15 cr.)
+Inquiry Requirements (12 cr.)

 - Y520 Strategies for Educational Inquiry (3 cr.) - Y521 Methodological Approaches to Educational Inquiry (3 cr.)

 Select three inquiry courses (either qualitative, quantitative, or any combination of the two) from the approved list of inquiry courses, with advisor approval